pippinbarr/cart253/topics/instructions/basic-drawing.md

 Then we have parentheses to say "execute this with these arguments."
 Inside the parentheses we have *four* arguments:

-1. The first argument (`320`) is the x-position of the *centre* of the ellipse relative to the top-left of the canvas (`320` is centre of the canvas horizonally because `640 / 2` is `320`)
+1. The first argument (`320`) is the x-coordinate of the *centre* of the ellipse relative to the top-left of the canvas (`320` is centre of the canvas horizonally because `640 / 2` is `320`)
-2. The second argument (`320`) is the y-position of the centre of the ellipse relative to the top-left of the canvas
+2. The second argument (`320`) is the y-coordinate of the centre of the ellipse relative to the top-left of the canvas
 3. The third argument (`480`) is the *width* of the ellipse in pixels
 4. The fourth argument (`480`) is the *height* of the ellipse in pixels